 Not only are there more vehicles on the road, there is a larger variety of vehicles than ever before.
 Although a large array of vehicles presents many opportunities for the aftermarket, for workshops it means being prepared to service and repair any vehicle that drives through the doors.
 With such a large variety of vehicles, technicians cannot be expected to immediately know how to work on every vehicle – Autodata covers over 34,000 car, 4×4 and Light commercial vehicle models from more than 142 manufacturers and 8,000 motorcycle models from 65 motorbike manufacturers.
 So, whether a technician knows their way around a particular vehicle or not, technical information providers support workshops with the challenges of the growing variations of vehicles.

-Forefront of industry technology
+The forefront of industry technology

 Data is now essential in the evolution of vehicles and the entire automotive industry.
 The rate of product development at Autodata is rapid.
 With an automotive technical information tool like Autodata, workshops can ensure that not only are they using the most accurate and up-to-date technical information, but that they also have access to the most advanced technical information solution in the industry and that their workshop is prepared for the future.